cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

   socket. a category and level should be set per message. a level filter should be set per logger to discard lower levels already.

-* on xml level, add the ability to tag expressions with "emit_trace_events" to have expressions show up in gantt. since those events would include the activity name and inputs like module calls would, I don't think a "tag" is needed since it can only be something derived from that to begin with.
+* on xml level, add the ability to tag transitions with `emit_trace_events:bool,default=false` to have expressions show up in gantt just like module calls. since those events would include the activity name and inputs like module calls would, a "tag" is not needed since it can only be something derived from that to begin with. also, add `traced_inputs:list<string>,default={}` and `traced_outputs:list<string>,default={}`, which indicate which inputs and outputs are sent to the sink.

 * on xml/expression level, add the ability to log a string. this will probably result in wanting to log data as well, which would open a